andrewharmellaw/first-steps-in-ddd/README.md

 # First Steps in Domain-Driven Design
 ![Build](https://github.com/andrewharmellaw/first-steps-in-ddd/workflows/Build/badge.svg) [![Known Vulnerabilities](https://snyk.io/test/github/andrewharmellaw/first-steps-in-ddd/badge.svg?targetFile=build.gradle)](https://snyk.io/test/github/andrewharmellaw/first-steps-in-ddd?targetFile=build.gradle)

-This is the starter project for the exercises in the "First Steps in Domain-Driven Design" course I'm currently writing.
+This is the starter project for the exercises in the "First Steps in Domain-Driven Design" course on O'Reilly.
+If you want to see the solutions, those are in a [separate repo](https://github.com/First-Steps-in-DDD-Community/first-steps-in-ddd-solutions).
+If you are more of a dotnet person, take a look at the [C# version of this codebase](https://github.com/First-Steps-in-DDD-Community/first-steps-in-ddd-solutions-dotnet/blob/main/README.md) (Thanks to @BAPostma for contributing this).

 You should be able to fork and then clone this repo to get an almost-empty gradle project ready to work with.